ArtyETH06/artyeth06.github.io/README.md

 ## Blog / Retex

-- My Green Hat Journey to become a Pentester
+- My Green Hat Journey to become a **Red-Team Operator**

 ---

 ## Certifications

-CRTP,PWPP,PWPA,PJPT, get an overview on the certifications I own
+CRTP,PWPP,PWPA,PJPT, [get an overview](/certifications/) on the certifications I own